QianyueMa/tableau-challenge/README.md

 ## Tasks
-Choose any time span with available data,
+Choose any time span with available data (here choosing the Quarter 2 in 2019 & 2020),
 * to **aggregate the data** found in the Citi Bike Trip History Logs.
 Note:
 	- Don't just assume Tableau is the best tool for the job.
 	- The CSV format might have changed since 2013.
 	- Test and develop with a smaller testing data.
 	- Keep a close eye for obvious outliers or false data.
 Not everyone who signs up for the program is answering honestly.
 	- In answering the question of "why" a phenomenon is occurring, consider adding other pieces of information on socioeconomic or other geographic data.
 Tableau has a map "layer" feature that you may find handy.
 	- Pay attention to labels.
 What exactly is "time duration"?
-What's the value of "age of birth"?
+What's the value of "year of birth"?
 The calculated fields are almost certainly needed.
 * to design 2-5 **visualizations** for each discovered phenomena (4-10+ total)
 * to include a **map** of one of the following visualizations:
 	* A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
 	* A dynamic map that shows how each station's popularity changes over time (by month and year).
 Again, with zip code data overlaid on the map.
 * to use the visualizations to design a dashboard for each phenomena, while the dashboards should be accompanied with an analysis explaining why the phenomena may be occurring.
-* to create a **Tableau story **that brings together the visualizations, requested maps, and dashboards.
+* to create a **Tableau story** that brings together the visualizations, requested maps, and dashboards.
 	- This is the final presentation, and make sure the presentation is general-public-friendly, professional, and visually compelling.
-So, spend the appropriate time thinking through decisions on color schemes, fonts, and visual story-telling.
+So, spend the appropriate time thinking through decisions on colour schemes, fonts, and visual story-telling.
 	- The Citi Bike program has a clear visual footprint.
 As a suggestion, look for ways to have the data visualizations match their aesthetic tones.